Board members of Texas electrical grid operator resign after deadly winter storm, power crisis

 MILLIONS IN TEXAS FACING WATER ISSUES AS STATE STILL REELING FROM EFFECTS OF DEADLY WINTER STORM

-A filing posted to the Public Utility Commission website -- the entity that oversees ERCOT -- also showed that board member Vanessa Anesetti-Parra is also resigning from her position and Craig Ivey withdrew his application for an unaffiliated director slot.
+A filing posted to the Public Utility Commission website -- the entity that oversees ERCOT -- showed that board member Vanessa Anesetti-Parra is also resigning from her position and Craig Ivey withdrew his application for an unaffiliated director slot.

 On the ERCOT website, the positions are now listed as "vacant."
 Magness had previously told reporters at a news conference that some of the members had been receiving threats leading the company to temporarily remove personal information from the board of directors page.